ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025/Labs/Lab16 - Solid Principles-Part2.md

-# Task3 - Liskov Substitution Principle (SRP)
+# Task3 - Liskov Substitution Principle (LSP)

- * Sending email or sms or both to customers depending on customers preference.
- * Customer must have id, name, phoneNumber, preference.
+ * S

-# Task4 -	Interface Segregation Principle (ISP) : Area, Perimeter Calculation
+# Task4 -	Interface Segregation Principle (ISP) : Area, Perimeter Calculation?

-* You should be able to add new functionality (e.g., new shapes) by extending the code without altering existing code.
+* You should be able to

-* Calculate the area of a circle and a rectangle, using an abstract base class and extension through inheritance.
+* Calculate the area of a circle and a rectangle, using a proper `interface` and extension through inheritance.

 # Task5 -	Dependency Inversion Principle (DIP) :